AccioCMS/core/src/support/stubs/DummyTheme/readme.md

 ## Official Documentation

-Documentation for the cms can be found on  [Manaferra website](http://manaferra.com/docs).
+Documentation for the cms can be found on  [Accio website](http://manaferra.com/docs).

 ## Contributing